mvi-health/aad-b2c-integration-htc/README.md

 ## Use case: Refreshing the token

 The ID token will have an expiration configured on it.
 In testing, that value will be at least an hour, but in production it's significantly less.
 Without a fresh token your request will be considered unauthenticated.

+We recommend refreshing the token every sixty seconds, which gives you a nice buffer against the five minute token expiration configured in production.

 ### Building your `silent_redirect_uri`